How are the Charity Finance Indexes compiled? Gareth Jones explains.

 A dip in voluntary income was also recorded in 2014, but this was a side effect of the Index's annual membership review, rather than a reflection of any widespread drop in income.

 The same cannot be said of the period beginning in quarter 3 2016.
-At this time, voluntary income was hit by a series of scandals around fundraising practices.
+At this time, voluntary income was hit by charities changing their fundraising practices following a series of scandals.

-If you have any questions about the haysmacintyre / Charity Finance Charity Indexes, please get in touch by emailing [email protected].
+If you have any questions about the Charity Finance Indexes, please get in touch by emailing [email protected].